H\'enon maps with many rational periodic points: Estimates for

 \section{Estimates for $s_d$}

 In this section we prove a series of estimates of $s_d$ which allow us to study the H\'enon maps of Section \ref{section:henon}.
-As a consequence, we will also see in Subsection \ref{subsection:ratl_preper_rd} that the dynamically compressing maps $r_d$ have no rational preperiodic points outside the set of integers they compress.
+As an application of these estimates to one-dimensional dynamics, we will also see in Subsection \ref{subsection:ratl_preper_rd} that the dynamically compressing maps $r_d$ have no rational preperiodic points outside the set of integers they compress; that is, the bounds given for the explicit examples of Section 4 of \cite{doyle2022polynomialsrationalpreperiodicpoints} are sharp.